Complete ionization for a non-autonomous point interaction model in d = 2: The Laplace transform of the charge

 As a consequence, setting

 and

 one gets the claim. \end{proof}

 \begin{rem} The proof of Proposition \ref{nonhosonno} strongly relies on the no-resonance assumption \eqref{eq:nonres}.
 Indeed, the strategy used before works only if the singularity of the coefficients of the equations is not located at $p=0$.
-In the one dimensional case (see \cite{CCLR}) a regularization technique has been proposed in order to overcome such an issue, but it is not clear to us how to adapt it to this case due to the logarithmic nature of the singularities.
-However, this is an interesting and challenging technical issue that in fact deserves a further specific investigation.
-We well address it in a forthcoming paper. \end{rem} \begin{rem} Notice that \eqref{ilgattoanovecode} with analytic $H,Q,\hat{R}_n,\hat{\tau}_n$ holds in a neighborhood of $p=0$.
+In the one-dimensional case (see \cite{CCLR}) a regularization technique has been proposed in order to overcome such an issue, but it is not clear to us how to adapt it to this case due to the logarithmic nature of the singularities.
+More precisely, in odd dimensions coefficients can be regularized simply by squaring, as the singularity is due to the presence of a square root.
+It is conceivable that in two dimensions a local exponential map would straighten the log-singularity, thus allowing to perform a detailed analysis.
+However, this interesting and challenging technical issue deserves a further specific investigation, and we plan to address it in a forthcoming paper. \end{rem} \begin{rem} Notice that \eqref{ilgattoanovecode} with analytic $H,Q,\hat{R}_n,\hat{\tau}_n$ holds in a neighborhood of $p=0$.
 Adapting the above arguments relying on the analytic Fredholm alternative one could prove that the same representation holds in the whole left half-plane, but a priori analyticity of the mentioned coefficients may fail at a discrete set of points.
 For this reason, in what follows we study $\hat{q}_n$ in the left half-plane using a different strategy. \end{rem}